jessamynsmith/Alexa/README.md

       "I was released November 6, 2014"

    Responses can also be displayed on the companion Amazon Echo mobile app
-    as a <a href="#CardResponse"> card</a>.
+    as a <strong>card</strong>.

-   By default, content is accessed from Bing,  Wikipedia, and other sources.
+   QUESTION: Do requests to Bing track back to the user making the request such that the subject follows the user in ads?

+5) Tell Alexa to invoke a specific <strong> intent</strong> such as:

+      "Alexa, tell ... to ..."

-   But you can create your own web service somewhere or as a "push event source" to
+   You can create your own web service somewhere or as a "push event source" to
    <a href="#Lambda">Amazon's Lamda web service</a>
    running in the Amazon Web Service (AWS) cloud infrastructure.